 The church was renovated in the 19th century under the guidance of the architect Viollet-le-Duc, a renowned French architect well known for his controversial renovations of historical monuments, such as the town of Carcassonne.

 A medieval castle originally stood next to the church but has long since disappeared.
 From here there is also a walk that follows around the 14th century fortifications that surround Montreal, as well as a number of paths that set off into the countryside.

 There are several very attractive towns and villages in the region.
-The two highlights I would consider unmissable if you are in this region of Burgundy are the village at Noyers-sur-Serein, which is a 'classified most beautiful village' to the north of Montreal, and Fontenay Abbey to the east, and one of the loveliest abbeys in France.
+The two highlights I would consider unmissable if you are in this part of Burgundy are the village at Noyers-sur-Serein, which is a 'classified most beautiful village' to the north of Montreal, and Fontenay Abbey to the east, and one of the loveliest abbeys in France.

-Map of Montreal and places to visit
+Map of Montreal and places nearby